Skip to main content

 “ What is that?”
 She pointed at the temple at a distance.

-“ Shiv Temple.
+“ Shiva Temple.
 Let's go.”
 He felt uneasy.

-The purohit smiled at Pratap.
-He was giving devotees the sindoor tilak after the Devi Ma puja.
-As he put the tilak on his forehead she looked at him.
+The Purohit smiled at Pratap.
+He was giving devotees the sindoor tilak after the puja.
+As he put the tilak on his forehead, she looked at him.
 She felt she had seen him with the tilak before.
 She felt… attracted?
-She shook off the feeling as she said “I should leave.”
+She shook off the feeling as she said, “I should leave.
+The rain has stopped.”

-“ Mausi, apologize to her.”
+“ Mausi, apologise to her.”
 His voice made Survi surprised.
 He was angry.

 “ Pratap…”

 “Am… Sorry, Survi.”
-She said as Survi added “ It’s okay.
-I should change.”
-She looked at her luggage that Hansa had kept knowing fully well her son would bring her back.
+She said as Survi added, “ It’s okay.
+I should go change.”
+She looked at her luggage that Hansa had kept, knowing fully well her son would bring her back.

-That Night.
-Pratap moved restlessly in his sleep.
-He was in a dream.
+That night, Pratap shifted restlessly in his sleep.
+He had a dream.
 In his dream was … Survi?
 In wedding attire, she looked much younger.
 He was filling her hairline with sindoor.
 He got up restless.
 What was that?
 He gathered he needed some fresh air.
 He walked out on the roof and found Survi there.

 Survi couldn’t sleep.
-As soon as she tried to sleep she heard voices.
-A very known voice she couldn’t place.
+As soon as she tried to sleep, she heard voices.
+A very familiar voice she couldn’t place.

-She was sleeping with great difficulty when she saw a dream.
-That’s when she woke and gathered she can’t sleep tonight.
+She was sleeping with great difficulty when she had a dream.
+That’s when she woke and realised she couldn't sleep that night.

 She had walked out on the roof for some peace until he walked out.